Singaporean Mandarin: Background

-Historical sources indicated that before 1819 when Sir Stamford Raffles came to Singapore, there were already Chinese settlers in Singapore.
-After 1819 when Sir Stamford Raffles set foot on Singapore, many Peranakan from Malayan and European merchants began to come to Singapore.
-Because they required large number of labourers, coolies were brought in from China to Singapore.
+Historical sources indicate that before 1819, when Stamford Raffles arrived in Singapore, there were already a few Chinese settlers on the island.
+After Raffles established Singapore as a trading post in 1819, many Peranakan from Malaya and European merchants began arriving.
+To meet the growing demand for labour, large numbers of coolies were brought from China.

-Large number of Chinese labourers came to Singapore after the Opium War.
-Chinese settlers who came to Singapore from China during the 19th and second half of the 20th century were known as "sinkeh" (新客).
-Amongst them were many contract labourers, including those who worked at the docks.
-Most of them came to Singapore to escape from poverty and to search for a better life, while others came to Singapore to escape from wars taking place in China during the first half of the 20th century.
-Most of them came from Southern Chinese provinces such as Fujian, Guangdong and Hainan.
+The influx of Chinese labourers increased after the Opium War.
+Those who migrated from China to Singapore during the 19th and early 20th centuries were known as "sinkeh" (新客).
+Many were contract labourers, including dockworkers.
+Most came to escape poverty and seek better opportunities, while others fled the wars and unrest in China during the first half of the 20th century.
+The majority originated from the southern provinces of Fujian, Guangdong and Hainan.

-Amongst these Sinkeh, there were many Hoklo (Hokkien), Teochew, Cantonese and Hainanese.
-They brought their own different native Chinese varieties to Singapore, including Hokkien, Teochew, Cantonese, Hakka and Hainanese.
-Because these varieties were mutually unintelligible, Chinese clans association were established based on their own ancestral home and dialect groups to help take care of their own people who speak the same dialect.

-The use of Mandarin to serve as a lingua franca amongst the Chinese only began with the founding of Republic of China, which established Mandarin as the official tongue.
+These sinkeh included large numbers of Hoklo (Hokkien), Teochew, Cantonese and Hainanese.
+They brought with them a variety of Chinese languages, including Hokkien, Teochew, Cantonese, Hakka and Hainanese.
+As these languages were mutually unintelligible, clan associations were formed along lines of dialect and ancestral origin to provide social support for members of the same linguistic group.The use of Mandarin to serve as a lingua franca amongst the Chinese only began with the founding of Republic of China, which established Mandarin as the official tongue.